Student Internship Guidelines

 Hours for credit will vary by department.
 Fine Arts majors receive 3 credits for an approved internship experience and completion in course requirements.
 Most internships are paid and must be approved by the faculty internship advisor in order for a student to receive credit.
 You must have the internship approved before you begin, otherwise you will not get credit.
 Retroactive credit will not be granted.
 A detailed breakdown of credit-earning requirements can be found on the back of the internship registration form.

-The Career Services job board lists internships for all areas of study that have the potential to give elective credit.
-The internship must contain a certain number of hours spent learning new tasks or concepts.
+The CCA Works job board lists internships for most areas of study.
 The faculty internship advisor provides final approval for credit.